← Back to work

 results

-The rebrand went to A/B testing and passed.
-19% increase in VIP bookings from entry-tier users.
-Shipped to millions of Agoda users globally.
-Turns out that giving new members something to belong to matters.
+The rebrand passed A/B testing and led to a 19% increase in VIP bookings from entry-tier users.
+It shipped to millions of Agoda users globally and gave the lowest tier something it had never had before: a clear identity in the system.

 Next Project→